 IKEA Sofa: Our Testing Experience

-We approached these as everyday sofas, not showroom pieces.
-That meant paying attention to how each seat feels after a long sit, whether the cushions stay supportive when you shift positions, how warm the upholstery gets, and what cleanup looks like with normal life (snacks, pets, and routine dust).
-We also treated layout as a real constraint: seat depth, overall footprint, and whether a sofa makes it easy—or frustrating—to rearrange a room later.
-The breakdowns below reflect that day-to-day lens.
+We judged these as everyday sofas, not showroom pieces.
+That meant paying close attention to how each seat feels after a long sit, whether the cushions keep their shape when you shift positions, how warm the upholstery gets, and what cleanup looks like in normal daily life.
+We also treated layout as a real constraint: seat depth, overall footprint, and whether a sofa makes it easier—or harder—to live with a room over time.
+The sections below reflect that day-to-day testing lens.

 KIVIK

-- Best for: A primary living-room sofa, families, and people who want deep seating with steady support
+- Best for: Main living-room use, families, and anyone who wants deep seating with steady support

 - Cushion feel: Medium firm